The Thrill is in the Hunt

 There were years when I was looking for happiness.
 I wanted to unload the “UN-happy”.
 I needed a fix.

-It was much easier to push the blame outward than to dive inward and take responsibility for my situation.
+It was much easier to push the blame outwardly than to dive inwardly and take responsibility for my situation.
 “If you only did this or stopped doing this, I would be happier.”
 NOT.
 Luckily I woke up and decided that something had to change.
 I stepped into the truth and started to look at ME.

 Slowly and often painfully, I looked at MY actions — the only thing I have control over.
 I didn’t like most of what I saw in there.
+The truth hurts but I needed to make an inventory.
 I made changes where I could, baby steps, until I felt grounded.
 It took a few years to believe that I was responsible for my own happiness and then a few more years to put my new perspective into practice and leap into a new life.

 I define my happiness.